hi-paris/merlin/README.md

 ## Documentation

-To read a clean documentation of the package, you can generate it using sphinx files in the `docs` folder

-1. `cd docs`
-2. `make html `
-3. open `build/index.html`
+The documentation of the package is [available here](https://hi-paris.github.io/deepdespeckling/)

 ## Authors